hypernormalisation/example_fastapi_server/README.md

 To read your self-generating documentation, go to `127.0.0.0:8000/docs` in your web browser of choice.

+You can also directly interact with the API from this page, with all the expected POST data, param queries etc. accounted for!

 To download the OpenAPI json specification for your API, to automatically interface client applications or the like, just request